szepeviktor/plugin-infrastructure/README.md

 		* Uses `10up/action-wordpress-plugin-deploy`
 			* Deploys the new version to WordPress.org
 			* Generates a zip file
 		* Uses `johnbillion/action-wordpress-plugin-attestation`
 			* Fetches the zip from WordPress.org
-		* Generates an attestation if the zip contents match the build
+			* Generates a build provenance attestation if the zip contents matches the build

 ## Licence